Have you been struggling with making the right decision?

 Psychologist Carl Jung described intuition as “the ability to tap into the collective consciousness and decode the information it comprises”.

-This means that the existence of intuition as a sixth sense has been noticed by psychologists and scientists all over the world, and it is little doubt left over the fact that we do have a sixth sense that works differently than the other five we have (vision, smell, hearing, taste, and the tactile sense).
+This means that the existence of intuition as a sixth sense has been noticed by psychologists and scientists all over the world, and it is little doubt left over the fact that we do have a sixth sense that works differently than the other five (vision, smell, hearing, taste, and the tactile sense).

-In spiritual terms, I will say that intuition is the voice of your soul – the Soul's GPS if you'd like.
+In spiritual terms, I will say that intuition is the voice of your soul – the Soul’s GPS, if you’d like.

-In other words, your Spirit Guides and Guardian Angels are nudging you in the right direction, by sending you energies and feelings deep inside your soul felt as the abovementioned “hunches”, “gut feelings”, or “instincts”.
+In other words, your Spirit Guides and Guardian Angels are nudging you in the right direction by sending you energies and feelings deep inside your soul felt as the abovementioned “hunches”, “gut feelings”, or “instincts”.

 Where Does Intuition Come From?

 From a neuropsychological point of view, intuition resides in our subconscious mind and is governed by the right side of our brain, which is also responsible for emotions, empathy, creativity, imagination, and talent.